zschaeffer/dsp/02-editors.md

 Spyder and PyCharm are IDEs for Python.
 They try to give you a fully configured setup out of the box.

 We will also use Jupyter (IPython) notebooks, but this does not remove the need for proficiency in an editor or IDE.

+---

+###Q1.
+Terminal Editor

+What terminal editor will you use?
+How did you make your decision?

+>> REPLACE THIS TEXT WITH YOUR RESPONSE

 --